MUNComputerScienceSociety/MUNCS-Website/content/01-the-society/02-elections/elections.md

 From Dean Massecar:

 > Heading into 3rd year next fall, I felt I should get more involved with the society.
 Along with the other members, I will push for bettering the department.
 In addition, I believe we should have further social events than just Scotch Wednesday and mixers.
 For example, gaming nights (Super Smash Bros, anyone?
 Quake, perhaps.)

+From Jarret Kolanko:

+> Hi, my name is Jarret Kolanko.
+I am running for the position of Representative at Large.
+When I first began computer science at MUN, I had a great deal of difficulty.
+I went in with no prior experience, and struggled to find help when I needed it.
+It wasn't until last winter that I learned that the computer lab was a gathering of CS students, and an excellent place to find help.
+If elected, I hope to work towards helping provide newer CS students with information on how to get help with courses, as well as working to improve Computer Science at MUN in general.
+Thank you for your consideration.